 Editor at Arbtech, Rob is a content specialist who manages our ecology and arboriculture services copy to ensure it is accurate, up to date, and insightful for current and future clients.

-Everything you need to know About Tree Surveying
+Everything you need to know about Tree Surveying

-At Arbtech, our arboriculturists don’t undertake subsidence work, or get involved with TPO appeals, or bid for large scale tree safety surveys.
+At Arbtech, our arboriculturists don’t undertake subsidence work, or get involved with challenging conservation area boundaries, Tree Preservation Order (TPO) appeals, or bid for large scale tree safety surveys.
 We don’t do any of this because we are not jacks of all trades.
-We are the masters of one, having an unwavering focus on BS5837, trees and development.
+We are the masters of one, having an unwavering focus on the BS5837 tree survey, trees and development.

-- We provide you with fixed prices and no hidden extras
+We provide you with fixed prices and no hidden extras

-- We have a 98% success rate in planning
+We have a 98% success rate in planning

-- To make everything as simple as possible, you can book over the phone
+To make everything as simple as possible, you can book over the phone

-- We save you money by reducing delays
+We save you money by reducing delays

 The Tree Survey Process

-We can do this because of our investment in tree surveying technology; our experience of undertaking (probably thousands and certainly) hundreds of projects that present near identical constraints and challenges to your own site; and our personal relationships and reputation among the majority of local authorities throughout the UK.
+We can do this because of our investment in visual tree assessment technology such as tree motion sensors, our many years of experience undertaking (probably thousands and certainly) hundreds of projects that present near identical constraints and challenges to your own site, and our personal relationships and reputation among the majority of local authorities throughout the UK.